FrHassan/Assessing-DDD-based-Microservices-Architectures/Microservices-Projects/Pitstop - Garage Management System/README.md

 # Pitstop - Garage Management System

 This section presents the application of the methodology on the Pitstop microservices application.
-All the necessessary data are provided in the attached folders.
+The results (in csv format) are provided in the

 ## Table of Contents